inspec/inspec/www/source/docs/tutorials.html.md

 # InSpec Tutorials

-The following tutorial provides step-by-step instructions on how easy it is to build, configure, deploy, and manage applications in Habitat.
+The following tutorial provides step-by-step instructions on how easy it is to get started with InSpec.
 Huge thanks to Annie Hedgpeth for these fantastic guides!

 * [Day 1 - Hello World](http://www.anniehedgie.com/inspec-basics-1)
 * [Day 2 - Command Resource Blog Logo](http://www.anniehedgie.com/inspec-basics-2)